clnsmth/PEP/peps/pep-0.md

 PEPs are the main way to suggest significant new features, gather feedback from the community, and record the design choices made for EDI.
 The author of a PEP is responsible for building agreement within the community and noting any disagreements or concerns.

 Since PEPs are stored as text files in a version-controlled repository, their history is preserved.
 This means anyone can review how a PEP evolved over time, either through git commands or by browsing the history on [GitHub](https://github.com/PASTAplus/PEP).

+## PEP Audience

+The expected audience for a PEP is two-fold: the primary user is an internal developer or technical editor of EDI, while the secondary user is a community member.